-It is important to note that the AS SNVs detected are still not necessarily causal, despite accounting for overdispersion, reference bias, AMB and implementing additional filters to lower the number of false positives.
+It is important to note that the AS SNVs detected are still not necessarily causal.
 The resultant allelic difference in gene expression and binding can still be due to another undetected causal variant that has a strong linkage disequilibrium with the detected variant or, it could be due to a group of variants that act collectively to give the resultant allelic expression or binding.39 It could also be a result of other epigenetic effects such as genomic imprinting where no variants are causal.40 Nonetheless, the computational detection of allele-specific SNVs still allows us to prioritize variants in terms of their potential impact.
 For example, we provide a more confident set of allele-specific SNVs, since they are found to be in the same allelic direction supported by evidence in at least 3 individuals in AlleleDB (Supplementary File 6).
 We also provide a list of high-impact ASB SNVs that cause a change in the PWMs of the transcription factor binding motifs (Supplementary File 4).

 So far, allele-specific analyses have usually been more SNV- or gene-centric.
 However, many diseases have been found to also implicate allelic activity in non-genic genomic regions.41–43 The quantification of allele-specific activity in known genomic elements and annotations, such as CDS and various non-coding regions, will not be feasible without a large number of ASE and ASB SNVs.
 Moreover, a significant portion of AS SNVs is rare, thus the abundance and detection of rare AS variants will increase with many genomes.
 Previous studies mostly focus on a very small number of genomes, making it difficult to perform AS analyses from a single study.
 A possible solution, as we have shown here, is to pool and process datasets and genomes from multiple studies uniformly.
 Such data pooling enables the aggregation of information from multiple SNVs (both rare and common) across a genomic element, thereby allowing the large-scale characterization of allele-specific activity in genomic elements.

 Consolidating rare allele-specific SNVs is also helpful in defining SNV sets, which allows us to assign allelic activity scores to genomic regions or multiple variants based on allele-specific activity; this is akin to the idea of burden tests for rare variants in association studies.44,45 Such an assignment of allelic activity scores is useful when incorporating into large-scale annotation pipelines.46

 We have adopted two ways to analyze enrichment: an expanded approach that capitalizes on the number of individuals and a collapsed approach that computes enrichment based on unique allele-specific SNVs occurring in at least one individual.
 An expanded population-aware approach highlights the corroborating effects of common allele-specific variants in an element found across multiple genomes.
 On the other hand, a collapsed approach treats each common and rare variant independently.
 An element that is deemed more allelic in this case but not in the population-aware enrichment analysis, might mean that there are more rare variants exhibiting allele-specific behavior.
 This type of allele-specific elements would not have been picked out with a small number of genomes.
 Thus, a difference in results from the two analyses of the same element can suggest an interplay between rare and common allele-specific SNVs.